The-Trust-Assembly/trust-assembly/apps/README.md

 ## Getting Started

 ```
-deno task start # this will start the server listening on 0.0.0.0:8000
+deno task dev # this will start the server listening on 0.0.0.0:5173
 ```

 # Architecture